sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-307. ### Is const variable makes the value immutable
+307. ### Does the `const` variable make the value immutable

-     No, the const variable doesn't make the value immutable.
+     No, the `const` variable doesn't make the value immutable.
 But it disallows subsequent assignments(i.e, You can declare with assignment but can't assign another value later)

      ```javascript
      const userList = [];